MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/js-runtime.md

 | 1 | Overview | A birds-eye view of the entire recording.
 The height of the bars correspond to the depth of the call stack.
 So, the higher the bar, the deeper the call stack.  |
 | 2 | Call Stacks | This is an in-depth view of the functions that were called during the recording.
 The horizontal axis is time and vertical axis is the call stack.
 The stacks are organized top-down.
 So, the function on top called the one below it, and so on.  |

 Functions are colored randomly.
 There is no correlation to the colors used in the other panels.
-However, functions are always colored the same across invocations so that you may observe patterns in each runtime.
+However, functions are always colored the same across invocations, so that you can observe patterns in each runtime.

 :::image type="content" source="../media/rendering-tools-gh-nodejs-benchmarks-run-memory-sampling-profiles-chart-highlighted.msft.png" alt-text="Annotated flame chart." lightbox="../media/rendering-tools-gh-nodejs-benchmarks-run-memory-sampling-profiles-chart-highlighted.msft.png":::

-A tall call stack is not necessarily significant, it just means that a lot of functions were called.
-But a wide bar means that a function took a long time to complete.
-These are candidates for optimization.
+A tall call stack isn't necessarily significant; it might just mean that a lot of functions were called.
+But a wide bar means that a function took a long time to complete, so these are candidates for optimization.

 ### Zoom in on specific parts of recording

-Click, hold, and drag your mouse left and right across the overview to zoom in on particular parts of the call stack.
+To zoom in on particular parts of the call stack, click and drag left and right across the overview.
 After you zoom, the call stack automatically displays the portion of the recording that you selected.

 :::image type="content" source="../media/rendering-tools-gh-nodejs-benchmarks-run-memory-sampling-profiles-chart-zoomed.msft.png" alt-text="Chart zoomed." lightbox="../media/rendering-tools-gh-nodejs-benchmarks-run-memory-sampling-profiles-chart-zoomed.msft.png":::